goleador/CSC317/assignments/assignment-3/README.md

 - Implement a responsive layout that works well on mobile, tablet, and desktop screens
 - Use CSS variables for a consistent color scheme and easy theming
 - Apply appropriate spacing, typography, and visual hierarchy
-- Style all sections of your portfolio (navigation, about, education, experience, projects, contact form)
+- Style all sections of your portfolio (navigation, about, education, experience, projects, skills)
-- Include at least one transition or animation effect
+- (OPTIONAL)Include at least one transition or animation effect
 - Ensure all interactive elements have appropriate hover/focus states
 - Add comments explaining your approach to each major section